barisyagan/Marketplace-DApp/README.md

 -- Remove product from the store.
 -- Modify the product related data such as price and quantity.
 -- Remove the store from the marketplace.
 -- Withdraw the amount accumulated at the store balance to his personal account.
+-- See other store owner's products.
 #### Shopper
 Shopper is able to purchase the product.
 ## Prerequisites